skmll/KimoEt/README.md

 I am also open to ideas and features you guys would like me to add on future releases.
 If you find any bugs, please open an issue or contact me.

+Big thanks to the TDC team for providing me and all of us with the great tool that is the spreadsheet.
+It enabled me to do this, and all of us to have an idea of the cards' power when we dont have much time to play with everything.

 Contact me:

 Eternal discord -> zkeme